Minimum unit pricing explainer

 - 24 cans (500ml) beer (4.3%) = €40.80

-What is the expected effect of minimum unit pricing?
+What is the expected effect?

 By removing the cheapest, strongest alcohol from our shops, minimum unit pricing is expected to contribute towards reducing consumption amongst the heaviest drinkers (who typically buy the cheapest, strongest alcohol).